Soumyabrata/color-channels/README.md

 # Systematic Study of Color Spaces and Components for the segmentation of sky/cloud images

 With the spirit of reproducible research, this repository contains all the codes required to produce the results in the manuscript: S. Dev, Y. H. Lee, S. Winkler, Systematic Study of Color Spaces and Components for the segmentation of sky/cloud images, *Proc.
 IEEE International Conference on Image Processing (ICIP)*, Oct.
 2014.
-It also generates the associated figures and tables.

 ### Authors
 * Soumyabrata Dev, Nanyang Technological University, Singapore